goshlanguage/kpong/README.md

 # kPong

 kPong is a chaos game for kubernetes.
-It uses your kubeconfig at its default path, at `$HOME/.kube/config`.
+It is pong, with high stakes.
+If you lose the round, you lose your pod.

 DO NOT PLAY THIS IN PRODUCTION.